esquiloio/lib/demos/weather/readme.txt

 License
 -------
-This work is release under the Creative Commons Zero (CC0) license.
+This work is released under the Creative Commons Zero (CC0) license.
 See http://creativecommons.org/publicdomain/zero/1.0/